Snowflake-Labs/sfguide-sec-tariff-sentiment/readme.md

 The SEC Tarrif Sentiment Demo downloads and utilizes the [SEC Filings](https://app.snowflake.com/marketplace/listing/GZTSZAS2KH9/snowflake-public-data-products-sec-filings?originTab=provider&providerName=Snowflake%20Public%20Data%20Products&profileGlobalName=GZTSZAS2KCS) dataset.

+Please upload the SEC_Tarrif_Demo.ipynb notebook to your snowflake account and follow the instructions.

 The included notebook will:

 - Find all related 10-Q data for fiscal years 2024/2025